 Ogunlowo, Camberwell Magistrate Court, Legal Action December 2004

 The case considered whether there was a breach of Article 14 when read in conjunction with either article 8 or Article 1 of Protocol 1 in the provision of housing benefit for those residing in bail hostels.
 The Commissioner held that there was.

-HMP Chelmsford were crticised over the death of a teenager remand prisoner.
-Eighteen year old Billy Coulson hanged himself in his cell at the prison in September 2008.
+HMP Chelmsford were criticised over the death of a teenager remand prisoner.
+Eighteen-year-old Billy Coulson hanged himself in his cell at the prison in September 2008.
 The prison failed to recognise his suicide risk.

 Inquest touching upon the death of Kirpal Rahel, 22 July 2010

 Death in a secure mental health institution as a result of inappropriate administration of Olanzapine.